Marching Band Safety Plan

 - Appropriate clothing, such as light-colored t-shirts, shorts and comfortable tennis shoes must be worn at all times and each band member should bring their own water bottle to rehearsals.

-- The Washoe County Health District has the primary responsibility for contact tracing in our community.
+- The Washoe County District has the primary responsibility for contact tracing in our community.
 The Student Health Center will work closely with the WCHD to provide information about any positive tests that are reported on campus.
 The contact tracers at the Washoe County Health District will be responsible for contacting the positive case and getting detailed information about additional contacts as well as providing guidance about quarantine and isolation.
-Decisions about further notifications about classroom, laboratory, or building closures on campus will be made in conjunction with advice from the WCHD.
-The COVID-19 testing clinic is available outside the Student Health Center main entrance.
+Decisions about further notifications about classroom, laboratory, or building closures on campus will be made in conjunction with and advice from the WCHD.
+The COVID-19 testing clinic will be available outside the Student Health Center main entrance.

 - Testing Clinic Hours (testing by appointment only.
 Monday through Friday from 8:30 a.m. to 12:30 p.m.).

-- University students:8:30 a.m. to 10:30 a.m.
+- University students: 8:30 a.m. to 10:30 a.m.

-- Faculty and staff:10:30 a.m. to 12:30 p.m.
+- Faculty and staff: 10:30 a.m. to 12:30 p.m.

 - Scheduling testing appointments:

 - Those who are required to be tested need to call the Student Health Center at (775) 784-6598 the day prior to reserve an appointment time.
 Patients will be required to complete a COVID-19 screening form available through the Student Health Center patient portal from their phone or computer prior to their appointment.
-Students should contact email@example.com to be sure that their needs can be accommodated.
-They should also let the Marching Band staff know about their situation.
+Students should contact firstname.lastname@example.org to be sure that their needs can be accommodated.